aspose-words/Aspose.Words-API-References/english/net/aspose.words/node/customnodeid/_index.md

 ### Remarks

+Default is zero.

-Default is zero.This identifier can be set and used arbitrarily.
-For example, as a key to get external data.Important note, specified value is not saved to an output file and exists only during the node lifetime.
+This identifier can be set and used arbitrarily.
+For example, as a key to get external data.

+Important note, specified value is not saved to an output file and exists only during the node lifetime.

 ### Examples